 Maturity is a factor to be considered if a student has displayed lack of readiness needed in first grade.

-GRADES 1-8
+GRADES 1-2

 To be eligible for promotion to the next grade, the student must have successfully completed the area of study with the determined passing mark (70-D-).
+If a student fails ELA, he/she will be retained, as it includes two major subjects: English and Reading.

+GRADES 3-8

-Major subjects at SFCS are as follows: English, Reading, Math, Social Studies, and Science.
+To be eligible for promotion to the next grade, the student must have successfully completed the area of study with the determined passing mark (70-D-).
+Major subjects at SFCS are as follows: English, Reading, Math, Social Studies, Science, and Religion.

 For all grades (1-8)

 "Failing" means that a student is to be retained in his or her present grade.
-A student is to be retained in his present grade if he makes an “F" in two major subjects, if he makes an "F" in one major subject and two other academic subjects, or if he has more than 15 unexcused absences.
+A student fails a subject if he/she do not have at least 4 quality points or if they fail both the 3rd and the 4th nine weeks.
+A student is to be retained in his/her present grade if he/she makes an “F" in two major subjects, if he/she makes an "F" in one major subject and two other academic subjects, or if he/she has more than 15 unexcused absences.
 Exception for absences can be made only in the event of extended personal illness as verified by a physician or discretion of the principal.

 The decision to retain a student who has not acquired the necessary fundamental skills in Math or English will be made in consultation with the parents.
 No student should be put in the position of undertaking a task for which he/she has not mastered the requisite skills, of becoming unduly frustrated, or of experiencing a feeling of failure if it can possibly be avoided.
 The student will be given every consideration, and such facts as physical size, general development, and social maturity will be taken into account.